 How did I become a Business Backpacker?

 The simple answer is through this website, Don’t Stop Living.
 This website has now become a handy and successful resource for keen travellers, new and old.
 I get over 20 e-mails a week now from people who have read 1 or 2 of my stories and want some advice, tips and inspiration.
 I get over 50 e-mails a week from travel companies, sponsors and advertisers.
-Through this blog, I have helped other people break the mould and travel the world.
+Through this blog, I have managed to travel the world through maximising multiple income streams.
 That’s the hard facts.

 I helped people get jobs teaching in Hong Kong, I helped others secure visas for countries like China and Suriname and I recently helped another backpacker in Australia find a job.
 My get up and go attitude in life stood me in good stead.
 Thanks for reading my stories, thanks for following me on Facebook and thanks for reaching out and e-mailing me everyone – you’re always welcome and I try my best to reply to every e-mail with direct honesty and forwardness.
 Through my travel writing, new opportunities came my way and my lifestyle has turned me into a business backpacker.